 When to book hotels in Jordan?

-In most of the cases, we booked our hotels through Booking before arriving in Jordan, with a few exceptions.
-It turned out that we should have booked all of them because even though January is low season in Jordan, the time around Christmas and New Year’s Eve holidays is not.
+In most cases, we booked our hotels through Booking before arriving in Jordan, with a few exceptions.
+It turned out that we should have booked all of them because even though January is the low season in Jordan, the time around Christmas and New Year’s Eve holidays is not.
 We were struggling a little bit with finding spaces for one night in Petra.

 Types of hotels in Jordan

-Before our Jordan trip, I have made an extensive research about the places to stay.
+Before our Jordan trip, I have made extensive research about the places to stay.
 Moreover, we’ve visited some of the hotels, that we haven’t stayed in, just to have a look at them (and so I can tell you more about them here ;-)).

 If you plan to stay in the hotels during your trip to Jordan, it’s better to look for them in more developed areas.
 It might be hard to find hotels in the little villages where not many tourists stop.
 People there also don’t usually speak English and might not understand you.
 When you travel by car you can drive to another location.
 If you hitchhike or use public transport and end up in the middle of nowhere, you would need to camp.
 It’s also quite common for local people to invite backpackers in Jordan into their homes.
 Jordanians are a very hospitable nation.
 However, do not count on the goodwill of people, and do not expect that from them.

 Below you have an explanation of Jordan accommodation for different types of travellers.